symfony/symfony-docs/best_practices.rst

 and methodologies.
 Symfony is flexible enough to adapt to your needs.

 This article assumes that you already have experience developing Symfony applications.
-If you don't, read first the rest of the `Symfony documentation`_.
+If you don't, read first the :doc:`Getting Started </setup>` section of the documentation.

 .. tip::